 The WD (withdrawal) grade signifies an official withdrawal from a course approved by the Office of the Registrar.
 It is not assigned by the instructor.
-Students who wish to withdraw from a course must submit the facsimile Add/Drop Form (downloadable from the OneStop Web site at http://onestop.jhu.edu/education/media/files/registration/AddDrop.pdf) in person, by fax at 410-516-9817, or by mail to the Office of the Registrar, Professional Schools Administration, Johns Hopkins University, 6740 Alexander Bell Drive, Suite 110, Columbia, MD 21046-2100.
-(See Withdrawing from a Course above.)
+Students who wish to withdraw from a course must submit the facsimile Add/Drop Form (downloadable from the OneStop Web site at http://onestop.jhu.edu/education/registration/changing-your-registration/dropping-or-withdrawing-from-a-course/) in person, by fax at 410-516-9817, or by mail to the Office of the Registrar, School of Education, Johns Hopkins University, 6740 Alexander Bell Drive, Suite 110, Columbia, MD 21046-2100.